 Two brother made the decision to receive robotic kidney surgery, a procedure that is less invasive, saves the kidney when possible, and gets patients out of the hospital within a few days.Watch Now

 Robotic Kidney Surgery

 Many kidney cancers can be cured with surgery

 Our main treatment for kidney cancer is robotic-assisted surgery.
 We’re able to perform safe and effective robotic procedures for even complex cases -- often sparing the kidney.
-With robotic kidney surgery, we insert tiny instruments and a camera through keyhole incisions.

 Advantages of robotic kidney surgery

 Traditional kidney surgery for patients with kidney cancer is an “open” procedure.
 This means the surgeon creates a large incision and may even need to remove a rib to access the kidney.
 Both of these can be very painful.